rails/rails/guides/source/routing.md

 resources :photos
 ```

-creates seven different routes in your application, all mapping to the `Photos` controller:
+creates seven different routes in your application, all mapping to the `PhotosController` actions:

 | HTTP Verb | Path             | Controller#Action | Used to                                     |
 | --------- | ---------------- | ----------------- | -------------------------------------------- |